TeoDev1611/moldy-old-cli-golang/README.md

-# The Moldy OLD CLI
+# The Moldy OLD CLI WRITED IN GO

 If you want colaborate make a fork and pull request